servalproject/batphone/CURRENT-RELEASE.md

    transfers are not throttled and can lead to additional network latency and packet loss due to a problem known as [Bufferbloat][]. -- see [serval-dna issue #1][].

  * Voice call quality is variable.
-There is no echo cancellation, so echo may have to be controlled by lowering speaker volume or using earphones.
+We try to enable echo cancellation, if supported by the handset.
+However some echo may have to be controlled by lowering speaker volume or using earphones.
 Audio latency (delay) can exceed one second in some situations -- see [batphone issue #93][].

  * Voice call audio has been observed to be missing on a Nexus 4 running 4.2.1, and upgrading to a 4.2.2 custom ROM restored audio -- see [batphone issue #77][] and [batphone issue #96][].

- * VoMP does not play a "ringing" sound while placing a call, nor a "hangup" sound when the other party hangs up -- see [batphone issue #76][].
+ * VoMP does not play a "ringing" sound while placing a call, nor a "hangup" sound when the other party hangs up, nor any other indicator of networking failures -- see [batphone issue #76][].

  * Every new [MeshMS][] message increases the size of the [Rhizome][] payload that contains all the messages in that conversation ply.
 So every